migmedia/planturl/README.md

 documentation tool.
 Encodes plantuml-code-snippets as URL usable for the [PlantUML-Service](http://www.plantuml.com/plantuml/) or a self-hosted clone as described in [PlantUML Text Encoding](https://plantuml.com/pte).
+Can return a link, a html-img-snippet or a downloaded image-file for a given PlantUML-snippet.

 ## Install

 check out this project.

 ```
 cargo install --features=build-binary --path=<path to this project>
 ```

 ## Usage